-Dinort rods, or “Dinortstabe” are secured to the top of the SC type bombs to make them detonate before burying into the ground, increasing their effect.
-Similar to the American “Daisy cutter” fuse.
+Dinort rods, or “Dinortstabe” are rods secured to the top of high explosive type bombs to make them detonate before burying into the ground, increasing their effect, similar to the American “Daisy cutter” fuse.

 The rods are named after Oskar Dinort, a German ground attack aircraft pilot during WW2.
 During his campaign in Greece around 1941, he believed the effect of their bombs used against Greek troops was greatly reduced due to the bomb penetrating the ground before exploding.
 His solution was to fit a rod at the nose of the bomb, causing the bombs to detonate about 30 cm above ground, increasing their effect.

-The minimum drop distance of 400 meter was recommended for the SD50/70 to prevent damaging the plane with the shockwave.
+A minimum drop distance of 400 meter was recommended for the SD50/70 to prevent damaging the plane with the shock wave.

 Tactical and Technical Trends No. 23, April 22, 1943

 The rod adapted to a 250-kilogram bomb, shown in the accompanying sketch, lacked a cardboard ballistic cone, but there is no doubt that one was fitted to it.
 From Malta have come reports of “dumbbell bombs,” and probably bombs fitted with these rods would have such an appearance when viewed from the ground while falling, particularly if they wobbled a bit.